brianvanburken/knowledge-sharing/presentations/Drinking the "Elixir"/presentation.md

 end
 ```

-^ "if" is an macro
+^ "if" is just an macro for the case
+^ this is readable from the elixir source code
-^ Warning: don't use a lot of macro's.
+^ warning: don't use a lot of macro's.
 Code can become unreadable
-^ here you can see that any value expect false and nil is true

 ---